Rate Limiting

 max_requests: 100

-Note: While you can specify sliding_window or sliding_window_counter in the configuration, the gateway currently only implements fixed window algorithm and will use fixed window regardless of the specified algorithm.
+Note: While you can specify sliding_window or sliding_window_counter in the configuration, your gateway may still only implement fixed window limiting.

 Rate Limiting Behavior